Chevrolet Chevette: Latin America

 As a tax cut for sub-1-liter cars appeared in late 1990, General Motors do Brasil responded with the 1.0-litre "Chevette Junior" for early 1992.
 This used a narrow-bore, short-stroke 50 PS version of the OHC engine with a catalytic converter.
 The Junior did not do particularly well in the market, competing against the much more modern Fiat Uno Mille, Volkswagen Gol, and Ford Escort Hobby.
 Being rather underpowered and heavy at 865 kg, with a top speed of 134 km/h, the 1.0 had a brief sales life.
 It only remained available until 1993, after which the Corsa took over.
 A 1.8-liter Isuzu diesel-engined version was also built in Uruguay, exclusively for the Uruguayan market.
 In the Brazilian market, both the 1.4 and the 1.6 were available in gasoline and alcohol versions.

 In Argentina, the Kadett C was originally marketed as the Opel K-180, but between 1992 and 1995, the equivalent of the Brazilian Chevette was sold there as the GMC Chevette.
 Production in Colombia, where a special version for taxi usage was also built, continued until 1998.
 The Chevette was the number-one seller in Chile for some time, last in 1991.
-The Chevette was made locally in Chile in 2-door and 4-door form from 1976-1983 while the Marajo station wagon was always imported from Brazil as was the Chevy 500 pickup.
+The Chevette was made locally in Chile in 2-door and 4-door form from 1976 to 1983 while the Marajo station wagon was always imported from Brazil as was the Chevy 500 pickup.
 After 1983, all Chevettes in Chile were imported from Brazil.
 When catalytic converters were made a requirement in that country, GMB was unable to develop such an engine and the Chevette was withdrawn from the Chilean market after the 1992 model year.

 Around 1.6 million units were built in Brazil, with the Corsa replacing the Junior and the Chevrolet Kadett/Ipanema replacing the bigger-engined versions.
 About one quarter of the production was exported.